AceInterviews/google-sre-interview-handbook/README.md

 👉 **The Complete Google SRE Career Launchpad** [https://aceinterviews.gumroad.com/l/Google_SRE_Interviews_Your_Secret_Bundle_to_Conquer](https://aceinterviews.gumroad.com/l/Google_SRE_Interviews_Your_Secret_Bundle_to_Conquer)

-**What's included in the full bundle:**
+**What's included in the full system:**
-*   📘 **20+ Production Scenarios:** Deep dives into Kernel Panics, BGP Leaks, and connection storms.
+*   📘 **20+ Production Scenarios:** Deep dives into Kernel Panics, BGP Leaks, and connection storms, complete with interviewer scoring prompts.
-*   🐍 **Coding Workbooks (Python & Go):** 70+ practice problems focusing on concurrency, automation, and safety.
+*   🐍 **Coding Workbooks (Python & Go):** 70+ practice problems focusing on concurrency, automation, and safety—scored exactly how Google scores them.
-*   💼 **The Negotiation Playbook:** Word-for-word scripts to increase your offer.
+*   💼 **The Offer Maximizer:** Word-for-word negotiation scripts that reflect real compensation committee logic to increase your final offer.
-*   📅 **The 30-Day Prep Schedule:** A day-by-day roadmap to interview readiness.
+*   📅 **The 30-Day Prep Schedule:** A structured, day-by-day roadmap to interview readiness.
-* coding exercises scored like Google scores them
-* kernel & networking deep dives with interviewer prompts
-* negotiation scripts that reflect real committee logic

 Use it or don’t — but understand the difference.